ejedev/TwitchCommand/README.md

 `info` Returns the clients OS (including exact version) and IP address.
 Structured as `info`

+`mbox` Opens a messagebox on the users pc.
+Structured as `mbox message`

 # Usage
 Navigate to the twitch page of the channel you selected when making the program.